w-lfpup/wctk-js/docs/subscription.md

 ### Controller

-Add a `Subscription` controller to a web component and pass subscribe and unsubscribe functions on instantiation.
+Add a `Subscription` controller to a web component, pass a callback, and subscribe and unsubscribe functions on instantiation.

 The `Subscription` controller example below participates in web component lifecycle methods.